What is a custom domain email, and why do you need one?

 1. Purchase a custom domain from a domain registrar

-2. Set up a custom domain email address (e.g., you@yourbusiness.com)
+2. Create a custom domain email address

-3. Add your sender address in Flodesk account settings
+3. Add your sender email in Flodesk

-4. Authenticate your domain (DKIM and SPF)
+4. Authenticate your domain

 Trust and Safety notes: